IronLanguages/ironpython3/docs/modifying-the-sources.md

 # TDD

 Bug fixes should be accompanied by a test that shows that the bug has been fixed.
-If the bug fix is fixing something that is covered by a test in the C Python test suite (Src\StdLib\Lib\test) and that test is not currently enabled, try enabling the test in Src\IronPythonTest\Cases\*.ini depending on the type of test it is.
+If the bug fix is fixing something that is covered by a test in the C Python test suite (`src/core/IronPython.StdLib/lib/test`) and that test is not currently enabled, try enabling the test in `tests\IronPython.Tests\Cases\*.ini` depending on the type of test it is.

 Most PR's will not be accepted if there is not a test included.